Moodyzoo/IMDB-Trakt-Syncer-docker/README.md

       - ./credentials.txt:/app/IMDBTraktSyncer/credentials.txt
     restart: unless-stopped
 ```
-4. Run the application fist without docker to generate the credentials.txt file. **Note that most of the settings need to be transferred from credentials.txt to the docker-compose.yml file.** This is because the tokens can change.
+4. Run the original application first without docker to generate the credentials.txt file.
+(So on your local pc) **Note that most of the settings need to be transferred from credentials.txt to the docker-compose.yml file.** This is because the tokens can change.
 So you credentials file looks like this:
 ```json
 {
    "trakt_access_token": "[some random token]",